-Further, included within total identifiable net assets are also certain contract assets which represent revenue earned by Dell-EMC on long-term projects for which billings had not yet occurred as of January 23, 2017.
-As these long-term projects have now been inherited by OpenText, we will be responsible for billing and collecting cash on these projects at the appropriate time, yet we will not recognize revenue for these billings.
-The fair value assigned to these contract assets as of January 23, 2017 was \$6.4 million.
+Further, included within total identifiable net assets are also certain contract assets which represent revenue earned by the ECD Business on long-term projects for which billings had not yet occurred as of January 23, 2017.
+As these long-term projects have now been inherited by OpenText, we are responsible for billing and collecting cash on these projects at the appropriate time, yet we do not and will not recognize revenue for these billings.
+The fair value assigned to these contract assets as of January 23, 2017 was \$8.4 million.